web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/env-vars.md

 By default, Rsbuild will automatically set the `process.env.NODE_ENV` environment variable to `'development'` in development mode and `'production'` in production mode.

-You can use `process.env.NODE_ENV` directly in Node.js and in the runtime code.
+You can use `process.env.NODE_ENV` directly in Node.js and in the client code.

 ```ts
 if (process.env.NODE_ENV === 'development') {